Practical Tips To Ace The PMP Exam

 - Read the choices carefully: Read all the options at least twice to understand their consequences.

 - Option 2 is wrong as PMI does not recommend overtime;

 - Option 3 is also wrong because senior management definitely must have considered all possible scenarios before making the decision.

 - Now, only options 1 and 4 are left.
 Option 1 may be correct, but there is no guarantee of successful cooperation from team members.

 - Option 4 is possibly the best solution as we can try to catch up to both the project without adding extra resources.

-- Understand questions carefully before attempting the answers.
+- Understand questions before attempting to answer.

-- Go through the PMBOK guide to fully understand the guidelines and standard terminologies of project management.
+- Go through the PMBOK Guide to fully understand the guidelines and standard terminologies of project management.

 Senior Data Scientist and Alumnus of IIM- C (Indian Institute of Management – Kolkata) with over 25 years of professional experience Specialized in Data Science, Artificial Intelligence, and Machine Learning.